-This report describes a computer-based pedestrian level wind (PLW) study to satisfy the requirements for a site plan control application (SPA) submission for a proposed development located at 114 Isabella Street in Ottawa, Ontario (hereinafter referred to as "subject site").
+This report describes a computer-based pedestrian level wind (PLW) study to satisfy the requirements for a site plan control application (SPA) submission for a proposed two-building development located at 1420 Richmond Road and 365 Forest Street in Ottawa, Ontario (hereinafter referred to as "subject site").
 Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, as required.

-The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
-The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-3D, and summarized as follows:
+The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
+The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-7B, and summarized as follows:

-- Conditions around the subject site at grade level, including along the Isabella Street sidewalk, within the proposed grade-level amenity area to the south of the subject building, and in the immediate vicinity of all building access points, will be acceptable for their intended uses throughout the year without the need for mitigation. - 2) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level were found to experience conditions that could be considered uncomfortable or dangerous.
+- 1) Conditions around the subject site at grade level, including along sidewalks and walkways, within the landscaped area and parking lot to the east of Building A, and at building entrances will be acceptable for their intended uses throughout the year. - 2) Wind conditions within the common amenity terraces at Level 11 of both buildings will be suitable for sitting at least 75% of the time during the summer season and at least 70% of the time during the spring and autumn seasons, which is acceptable. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level were found to experience conditions that could be considered uncomfortable or dangerous.